KKKKKATHY/sit725-2021-t3-prac7/README.md

 MAKE AN APPOINT is for the user to make an appointment for the store.
 User need to provide their name, phone number and email for make appoingment.

-The User only can make appoint on the Gallery One page (home page).

-The MVC folder (controllers, routes and services) manage all the server api.
+Manage all server API by the MVC folder (controllers, routes and services).

 All the data is save on the database.
 The dbConnection.js is for the database connection.